The Honorable Title and Rank of Colonel

 The colonel became the most prevalent figure of the American landscape beginning in 1651.
 The US Constitution states: "No Title of Nobility shall be granted by the United States" which makes American colonelcy the closest thing to a noble title.
 Today US States use the honorary title to recognize civilians with a colonelcy certificate, commission or proclamation for their most outstanding deeds, noteworthy accomplishments and community service rendered to the state.
 The most well-known and frequently awarded is the Kentucky Colonel Commission which is bestowed through letters patent by the Governor of the Commonwealth.
 A number of other states and jurisdictions award colonelcy or other similar commissions as awards as a form of prestigious recognition.

 Honorary Colonelcy: A Civilian State

 In the United States of America there are 13 states that award or have awarded the honorary titles, "Colonel" or "Lieutenant Colonel", based on a variety of circumstances to denote honor to civilians based on their noteworthiness, community service, deeds in society, or the need to assign them as commissioned officers.
-Not all of these states currently offer honorary colonelcy, but they are all equally discussed here.
+Not all of these states currently offer honorary colonelcy, but they are all equally discussed here in our website.

-In history all of the 13 original colonies had the capacity to denote colonels.
+Historically all of the 13 original colonies had the capacity to commission colonels.